College Factual by our College Data Analytics Team

 Unbiased Factual Guarantee

-The Bowling Green State University - Main Campus Student to Faculty Ratio & Faculty Composition
+The Bowling Green State University-Main Campus Student to Faculty Ratio & Faculty Composition

-Worse Than Average Student to Faculty Ratio
+Student to Faculty Ratio is About Average

 Instructional Staff at the College

 The following table shows all the employees the school considers instructional, and therefore, part of the above student-to-faculty ratio.
-These include both those employees designated as either "primarily instructional" or as "instructional combined with research/public service".
-It does not include employees that have been identified by Bowling Green State University - Main Campus as primarily performing research or public service.
+These include both those employees designated as either “primarily instructional” or as “instructional combined with research/public service”.
+It does not include employees that have been identified by Bowling Green State University-Main Campus as primarily performing research or public service.

-Total of Instructional Employees1,01271529770.7%
+Total of Instructional Employees 1,087 745 342 69%

-Total of Those With Faculty Status95771524274.7%
+Total of Those With Faculty Status 1,061 745 316 70%

-Not on Tenure Track47523324249.1%
+Not on Tenure Track 586 270 316 46%

 Colleges often use part-time professors and adjuncts to teach courses, rather than full-time faculty.
 This hiring practice is primarily a way to save money amid increasingly tight budgets.
 However, it is a controversial practice with strong views on either side.
 We encourage you to understand this topic more deeply, and how the colleges you are interested in approach faculty hiring.
-It's your education and your money on the line.
-Make sure you know what you are getting for it.

-Bowling Green State University - Main Campus has 618 instructional graduate assistants that teach or provide teaching-related duties.
+Bowling Green State University-Main Campus has 609 instructional graduate assistants that teach or provide teaching-related duties.
 These responsibilities could range from entirely teaching lower-level courses themselves, to assisting professors by developing teaching materials, preparing or giving exams and grading student work.
 We suggest you ask the college to what extent graduate assistants are relied on for instruction, so you know what you are paying for.
+Additionally, the school has 262 non-instructional graduate assistants.

 Continue Your Research on BGSU